vba-rerecording/vba-rerecording/README.md

-Right now the focus is at getting the SDL and gtk2 interfaces up to par and deprecating the old V7 (VisualBoyAdvance 1.7.2) core code in favor of the V8 (VisualBoyAdvance 1.8.0-some-version) core code.
+Right now the focus is at getting the SDL and gtk2 interfaces up to par and deprecating the old V7 (VisualBoyAdvance 1.7.2) core code in favor of the V8 (According to the history based on some version of VBA-M) core code.
 Contributions of any kind are welcome however.